Double Undercut

 Key features

-• Minimal finger dexterity required, making it beginner-friendly
+• Minimal finger dexterity required, making it accessible for beginners

 Pros